-Any benefits-eligible USC employee, group of employees, unit, department, school or combination thereof is eligible to apply for a USC Neighborhood Outreach grant.
+Any benefits-eligible USC employee, group of employees, unit, department, school or combination thereof is eligible to apply for a USC Good Neighbors grant.
 To be considered for funding, proposed programs must incorporate genuine university-community partnerships and support one or more of USC’s university-community initiatives.

-Each USC Neighborhood Outreach-funded program must involve a reciprocal partnership with at least one community-based, tax-exempt organization that operates within the USC Neighborhood Outreach boundaries:
+Each year, USC Good Neighbors seeks to fund programs that involve a reciprocal partnership with at least one community-based, tax-exempt organization that operates within the USC Good Neighbors service areas.

-Health Sciences Campus Neighborhood: The area bounded by North Broadway to the north, Cesar Chavez Avenue to the south, Indiana Street to the east and Daly Street/Santa Ana (5) Freeway to the west
+Health Sciences Service Area: The area bounded by North Broadway to the north, Cesar Chavez Avenue to the south, Indiana Street to the east and Daly Street/Santa Ana (5) Freeway to the west.

-University Park Campus Neighborhood: The area bounded by Santa Monica/10 Freeway to the north, Martin Luther King Jr. Boulevard to the south, Harbor/110 Freeway to the east, Western Avenue to the west
+University Park Campus Service Area: The area bounded by Santa Monica/10 Freeway to the north, Martin Luther King Jr. Boulevard to the south, Harbor/110 Freeway to the east, Western Avenue to the west.

-Programs also must be directed toward meeting one or more of USC’s university-community initiatives aimed at strengthening the neighborhoods surrounding the University Park and Health Sciences campuses:
+Programs must be directed toward meeting one or more of USC’s university-community initiatives aimed at strengthening the neighborhoods surrounding the University Park and Health Sciences campuses.

 Additional criteria used for selecting grant recipients and determining awards are at the discretion of the grant review committee.
 Such determinations are not subject to review by any other party.